 "Valdez is located within one of the most beautiful settings.
-With that comes impacts; both good ones and those that make life here challenging."
+With that comes impacts; both good ones and Valdez Resident

 CLIMATE PROJECTIONS

 Climate change affects the characteristics of the hazards that affect our planning areas, and as such, is a lens through which we can examine planning decisions.
 Based on a planning horizon within this century, projected climate change impacts may include: